 - A high proportion of stative verbs - eg include above.

-Example : McKenna, E (1987) Psychology in Business Lawence Erlbaum Associates Ltd
+Examples : This article is itself an example of expository text, while the following comes from McKenna, E (1987) Psychology in Business Lawence Erlbaum Associates Ltd

 In social control the influence is exercised from above on a vertical basis, rather than on a horizontal basis as in social comparison.
 Experiments on obedience to authority, such as the famous study by Millgram, have shown that a significant number of people are prepared to inflict pain on others because an authority figure instructs them to do so.

 Procedural text explains "how to" do something - ie it details the steps in a procedure.
 A typical examples of a genre using procedural text would be a recipe or entry in a DIY manual.
 It may start with a list of materials and/or tools needed, and the the steps would most likely be divided into numbered points or bullet points.
 Other typical features include :

 - the use of the imperative and/or the simple present or modal verbs with the second person pronoun you

 - adverbs of manner to modify those verbs.